SyncCode2017/Crowdfund-Frontend-Backend-Hackathon-/README.md

    in the business.
 This gives sufficient time to the startup (business) to grow and expand carefully.

-2. The contributors also become customer to the business as they can only use their NFT perks to claim discounts and vip access with the business.
+2. The contributors also become customers to the business as they can only use their NFT perks to claim discounts and VIP access with the business.

-3. Anytime these NFT perks are sold in the secondary markets, the business gets royalties and gain a new customer.
-Royalties from the secondary markets gives the business additional cash flow.
+3. Anytime these NFT perks are sold in the secondary markets, the business gets royalties and gains a new customer.
+Royalties from the secondary markets give the business additional cash flow.

-4. Contributors are able to see how and when funds-raised are released to the business according to the milestones define in the contract as the approval and release of fund will be done on chain.
+4. Contributors are able to see how and when funds-raised are released to the business according to the milestones defined in the contract as the approval and release of funds will be done on-chain.
    This guarantees transparency.

 5. Since fiat contributions will be accepted, many more new users will be brought to the web3 space.